FlaviaRodriguesGabriel/create-id/README.md

 # create-id
-Script to create ids to identify a scope
+Script to create ids to identify metadata of a consumer.

 ## Stack:
 * :snake: Python
 * :cloud_with_lightning: AWS
+* :blue_square: Aurora MySQL DB

 ## Project
 ### Requirements